-What's more, slow loading times can increase your bounce rate.
-In other words, it can negatively affect the User Experience (UX) so much that visitors simply leave.
-In turn, this can harm your site's Search Engine Optimization (SEO), making your pages less visible in search results.
+What's more, a slow loading time can increase your bounce rate.
+In other words, it can negatively affect the user experience (UX) so much that visitors simply leave.
+In turn, this can harm your site's search engine optimization (SEO), making your pages less visible in search results.

 Your site's loading time is affected by many factors, not all of them under your control.
 For example, it can be impacted by outside circumstances such as a particular user’s internet speed.
 However, there are still plenty of steps you can take to improve your website’s speeds.

 How You Can Improve Page Loading Speeds on Your Website (4 Key Tips)

 The good news is that you have plenty of tools at your disposal to improve your website's performance.
 Let's look at four of the best and simplest ways to keep your site running fast.